cedrickchee/vibe-jet/README.md

 This project also demonstrates how vibe coding with advanced AI models can streamline game development.

+## Gemini 2.5 Pro

+The Gemini family of models offers several distinctive capabilities:
+- Long context length — Gemini 2.5 Pro supports up to 1 million tokens.
+- Video analysis — YouTube video link support in Google AI Studio and the Gemini API.
+You can summarize, extract a specific set of structured outputs, and creating insights from analyzing multiple videos together.
+- Audio input processing — a feature rarely found in competing models, especially with this token length and timestamp accuracy.
+- Native image generation and editing capabilities.
+- Bounding box detection for image inputs.

+My initial experiments with Gemini 2.5 Pro reveal it to be a remarkably strong new model, particularly good at code generation.

 ## Initial Screenshots and Videos

 If you are interested, you can check the screenshots and videos from the first day when I started developing the game.
 These are from my own Tweets/X posts: